 Jay Whalen

-Director, Authorizer and School Quality
+Director, Authorizer & School Quality

 Jay works on the Authorizer Learning and Development team developing resources, guidance, and learning experiences to meaningfully support authorizers and impact their practices.
 He also facilitates the cultivation and dissemination of best practices for quality school evaluation.